 At the core of every business operation is the practice of good customer service.
 In many businesses, customer service is used to measure the progress of the business, as many entrepreneurs have realized that better customer experience widens a business.
 What some of the business owners and proprietors are yet to realize is that excellent customer service is deeply rooted in human resource.
 The HR department can easily control the service and experience that customers leave with at a business.
 So it is true that great customer service starts with HR.
 When followed, this has far-reaching implications in the long-run for any business.
-As such, the HR department should be handled in a way to work in synergy within the business and a seen as a key aspect of customer service.
+As such, the HR department should be handled in a way to work in synergy within the business, and seen as a key aspect of customer service.
+In some cases, companies outsource hr, and this can save time, money, and stress.
+This can be particularly effective within a small business.

 Here are some ways in which customer service depends on the HR department.